-Lay the brisket in the bag.
+Lay the brisket on top of the salt in the bag.

-Spread the remaining spice mixture on top of the meat, and seal the bag.
-Press the spice mixture into the beef by pressing on the bag.
+Spread the remaining salt/spice mixture on top of the meat, and seal the bag.
+Press the salt/spice mixture into the beef by pressing on the bag.

 Press out excess air and tape it shut.